-Students may seek or be offered employment in the clinical laboratory of our clinical partners.
+Students may seek or be offered employment with our clinical partners.

-- This employment must be on a voluntary/non-compulsory basis. - The student must be paid for this employment, according to the policies of the clinical laboratory. - This employment must be restricted to non-instructional hours. - This employment will not be considered as part of the course requirements. - Students must meet applicable clinical competencies, according to the policies of the clinical laboratory. - Students will be supervised by clinical laboratory staff, according to the policies of the clinical laboratory.
+- This employment must be on a voluntary/non-compulsory basis. - The student must be paid for this employment, according to the policies of the clinical laboratory. - This employment must be restricted to non-instructional hours. - This employment will not be considered as part of the course requirements. - Students must meet applicable clinical competencies, according to the policies of the clinical laboratory, once employed by the clinical laboratory. - Students will be supervised by clinical laboratory staff, according to the policies of the clinical laboratory, once employed by the clinical laboratory.

-Neither the Medical Laboratory Science Program Director nor Faculty will be involved in any hiring decisions, disciplinary actions, or evaluations related to the student's employment.
+The medical laboratory science program director and/or program faculty will not be involved in any hiring decisions, disciplinary actions, or evaluations related to the student's employment.